Barnacle free with Selektope® after 63 months of global trading.

 Barnacle-free after 5 years in operation, thanks to Selektope®

-After 5 years of operation, the first ship painted with a Selektope-containing antifouling paint went in for regular maintenance at a Chinese shipyard.
-The hull was completely free of barnacles, this after the ship both sailed and lay at anchor in highrisk areas for growth of barnacles.
+After 5 years of operation, the first ship fully coated with a Selektope-containing antifouling paint went in for regular maintenance at a Chinese shipyard.
+The hull was completely free of barnacles, this after the ship both sailed and laid at anchor in high-risk areas for hard fouling and the growth of barnacles.

-Thanks to Selektope in the antifouling paint, the ship’s hull has received outstanding protection against barnacles, even at anchor and low speeds (below 6 knots) in high risk areas with high water temperatures.
+Thanks to Selektope in the antifouling paint, the vessel’s hull has received outstanding protection against barnacles, even at anchor and low speeds (below 6 knots) in biofouling ´hotspots´ with high water temperatures.

-In November 2015, the vertical sides and bottom of the Team Calypso tanker hull were painted with a 60-month Selektope-containing and copper-free antifouling product at the Sembcorp shipyard in Singapore.
+In November 2015, the vertical sides and bottom of the tanker hull were painted with a 60-month Selektope-containing and copper-free antifouling product at the Sembcorp shipyard in Singapore.

 I-Tech’s CEO, Philip Chaabane, comments on Team Calypso’s strong results.

 ”Despite the fact that Team Calypso has been active in the harshest conditions for marine fouling for the past 63 months, data on the ship’s sustained performance show that the Selektope-containing antifouling paint has helped maintain the ship’s efficiency.
-The owner of this tanker will benefit from the fuel savings that can be associated with the power of Selektope’s ability to protect the hull from barnacles.
+The owner of this tanker has reaped the benefits from the fuel savings that can be associated with the power of Selektope’s ability to protect the hull from barnacles.
 Data analysis and inspections of the hull provide strong evidence that proves Selektope’s high-performance protection against hard marine fouling, regardless of the ship’s activity or movement patterns.”

 LNG Carrier free from barnacles after 281 days of outfitting.